uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 This includes preferred protocols regarding prayers and ceremonial observance prior to a site visit.

 #### Call to Action

 76. We call upon the parties engaged in the work of documenting, maintaining, commemorating, and protecting residential school cemeteries to adopt strategies in accordance with the following principles:

-i.
-The Aboriginal community most affected shall lead the development of such strategies.
+    1. The Aboriginal community most affected shall lead the development of such strategies.

-ii.
-Information shall be sought from residential school Survivors and other Knowledge Keepers in the development of such strategies.
+    2. Information shall be sought from residential school Survivors and other Knowledge Keepers in the development of such strategies.

-iii.
-Aboriginal protocols shall be respected before any potentially invasive technical inspection and investigation of a cemetery site.
+    3. Aboriginal protocols shall be respected before any potentially invasive technical inspection and investigation of a cemetery site.

 The Commission believes that assisting families to learn the fate of children who died in residential schools; locating unmarked graves; and maintaining, protecting, and commemorating residential school cemeteries are vital to healing and reconciliation.
 Archives and government departments and agencies have a crucial role to play in this process.